Kirti Azad: Politics

 He followed his father Bhagwat Jha Azad, former Chief Minister of Bihar, into politics and was elected to Parliament on a Bharatiya Janata Party (BJP) ticket from Darbhanga, Bihar.
 He served his second term in the Lok Sabha representing Darbhanga.
 He was previously an MLA from Delhi's Gole Market constituency.
 He won the 2014 Lok Sabha Elections from Darbhanga.
 On 23 December 2015 he was suspended from BJP for openly targeting Union finance minister Arun Jaitley over alleged irregularities and corruption in Delhi's cricket body Delhi and District Cricket Association.
 Azad joined the Indian National Congress on 18 February 2019.

-He fought General Election from Dhanbad Lok Sabha constituency for 2019 representing Indian National Congress, against BJP candidate Pashupati Nath Singh and lost it with a margin of 4.8 lakhs.
+He fought general election from Dhanbad Lok Sabha constituency for 2019 representing Indian National Congress, against BJP candidate Pashupati Nath Singh and lost it with a margin of 4.8 lakhs.
 In November 2021, Azad joined the All India Trinamool Congress ahead of the 2022 Goa Legislative Assembly election and said that he will work under Mamata Banerjee till retirement from politics.
+Since 5 March 2022, he has also been the State In-charge of the All India Trinamool Congress in Goa, succeeding Mahua Moitra.
+Azad won the 2024 Lok Sabha Election from the Bardhaman-Durgapur constituency in West Bengal.

 Personal life

-Azad is married to Poonam and has two sons.
-His elder son Suryavardhan has played for Delhi Under-17s, Under-19s and Under-22s, while his younger son Somyavardhan has played for Delhi Under-15s and Delhi Under-17s.
+Azad was married to Poonam, who was a politician and a member of Aam Aadmi Party, and later Indian National Congress.
+Poonam died on 2 September 2024.
+They had two sons, Suryavardan and Somyavardhan.
+His elder son Suryavardhan has played for the Delhi Under-17s, Under-19s and Under-22s, while his younger son Somyavardhan has played the for Delhi Under-15s and Under-17s.

-His wife Poonam joined Aam Aadmi Party on 13 Nov 2016, which she then quit on 11 Apr 2017 to join the Indian National Congress.Ex IPS officer and ex Information Commissioner Yashovardhan Azad is his elder brother.
+Former IPS officer and ex-Information Commissioner Yashovardhan Azad is his elder brother.